Mitigating bushfire risks

 Bushfires are an unfortunate part of life for many people and businesses in Australia and the devastation they cause can be catastrophic.
 Sadly, the recovery from bushfire damage is often not as quick as people would hope and this can have significant consequences for businesses.

 We can’t prevent a bushfire from occurring, but we can take steps to reduce the impact.
-The tips below will assist business owners and their staff be better prepared for a bushfire and better able to prevent or reduce impacts to the business.
+The following tips will assist business owners and their staff be better prepared for a bushfire and better able to prevent or reduce impacts to the business.
 They’ll help you get back on your feet and trading again sooner.

-Pre-bushfire planning
+Pre-bushfire Planning

 • Make yourself aware of the bushfire risk and likelihood for the location you’re in.
 If new to an area, engage with others who live and work there to understand the bushfire history of that area.